heftymouse/website/src/pages/info/essential.md

 This is a collection of what I'd like to call my essential reading or viewing.
 These are blog posts and videos that have stuck with me, sometimes for years, that I constantly send to other people.

-If you're discovering any of these for the first time, have something you think I'll like, or just think I'm cool for my preferences, [contact me!](/) I'd love to hear from you.
+If you're discovering any of these for the first time, have something you think I'll like, or just think I'm cool for my list, [contact me!](/) I'd love to hear from you.

 ## Software